quasar-team/quasar/Documentation/source/quasar.rst

    If you can't figure the issue on your own, try contacting quasar-developers@cern.ch

-#. quasar (itself) misbehaves (not to confuse with quasar-made OPC-UA
+#. quasar (itself) misbehaves (not to confuse with quasar-made OPC UA
    components).
 What can I do?

    #.
 You can increase verbosity of quasar tooling itself.
 This might